 - Starter.
 A bad starter can draw too much power from the battery and that can keep your car from turning over.
 Make sure the entire starter system is operating properly.

 - Alternator.
 The alternator is responsible for keeping your battery charged, so if it’s defective, you’re not going to be able to start your car.
 Replace it if necessary and also have the drive belts connected to it inspected.

-Properly preparing your car for winter can prevent that unwelcome surprise of a dead car, and can save you the cost of a tow as well as the frustration that comes with it.
+Properly preparing your car for winter in Ohio can prevent that unwelcome surprise of a dead car, and can save you the cost of a tow as well as the frustration that comes with it.
 There’s nothing you can do about the weather, but there are plenty of ways to make sure your vehicle is prepared to face it.
 Avoid costly and unnecessary repairs by staying on top of your car's service needs.